 An S corporation will be assessed a penalty of \$500 if it fails to file a composite return that includes all nonresident shareholders.
 Remitting the \$500 penalty with the return does NOT allow the S corporation to avoid the additional 20% failure to withhold penalty.
 Shareholders may only be excluded from withholding by means of the IN-COMPA waiver form.
-Every nonresident shareholder must be listed, unless the shareholder's distributive share of income after modifications is a negative amount.
-If a nonresident shareholder has a negative share of income, the shareholder is not required to be listed on Schedule Composite.
-Failure to list the shareholder will not be subject to the \$500 penalty.
+Every nonresident shareholder must be listed.
+If a nonresident shareholder has a negative share of income, the shareholder is required to be listed on Schedule Composite.